iotaledger/wasp/documentation/docs/guide/evm/tooling.md

 :::caution

-Currently there is no validation service available yet for EVM/Solidity smart contracts on ISCP which is often offered through block explorer API's.
+Currently there is no validation service available yet for EVM / Solidity smart contracts on ISCP which is often offered through block explorer API's.

 :::